 HIRING IN 2010

 Twenty percent of employers plan to increase their number of full-time, permanent employees in 2010, up from 14 percent in 2009.
 Nine percent say they plan to decrease headcount in 2010, down sharply from 16 percent in 2009.
 Sixty-one percent don’t plan to change staff levels, while 10 percent say they are unsure.
+Therefore, you might want to be a little careful while Choosing Your Tech Career or any other career for that matter.

 Eleven percent of employers say they plan to add part-time employees in 2010, up slightly from 9 percent in 2009.
 Eight percent say they plan to decrease their part-time help in 2010, down from 14 percent in 2009.
 Sixty-nine percent plan no change in headcount, while 13 percent are unsure.